BishopFox/badPods/manifests/everything-allowed/README.md

 ```

 ## Deleting resources
-You can delete a resource using it's manifest, or by name:
+You can delete a resource using it's manifest, or by name.
+Here are some examples:
 ```
 kubectl delete [type] [resourcename] kubectl delete -f manifests/everything-allowed/pod/everything-allowed-exec-pod.yaml